lph1711/business-rules-genai/README.md

 ## 1. Define Your set of variables

-You define all the available variables for a certain kind of object in your code, and then later dynamically set the conditions and thresholds for those.
+You define the object that has all the variables, and then later dynamically set the conditions and thresholds for those.

-Each variable must be defined with correct data types, since each data type will have its own set of operators.
+Each data type will have its own set of operators.
 Current supported data types (and theirs operators) are:

 **numeric** - an integer, float, or python Decimal.